Celtreos is available for macOS and iOS.

 On the Mac, a Keyboard and Mouse panel on the main options screen describes how movement works with those inputs.
 You may also connect a game controller and use the D-pad or left analog stick.

 Your ship normally moves continuously at its base rate of speed (which can be changed using Top Speed options).
 In stages with walls, the default speed will be automatically slowed to make obstacles easier to move around.
 Regardless of the base speed, you can further reduce speed by activating Slow mode; see below.

 You can move quickly toward any location by clicking/tapping that point.
 While jumps can be quite efficient and strategic, be careful: you will go straight toward anything in the way, including walls that destroy your ship!

 The game world is more than one “screen” high, and moving toward the top or bottom edges of the display will scroll automatically.
 Sometimes you can only find certain items by moving around!
 Also, boss battles rely heavily on being able to move freely over a wide area.
 In multi-player games, the screen scrolls only based on the average location of both players so you must “agree” to scroll far in one direction or the other.

 If you have a game controller, holding down the A button will slow down your ship as you move with the D-pad or analog stick (and releasing the A button will return to normal speed).
-In version 1.30 or later, you can use the X button to toggle the default speed (fast or slow) and then the A button will temporarily switch to the opposite speed.
+You can use the X button to toggle the default speed (fast or slow) and then the A button will temporarily switch to the opposite speed.

 - Hold your thumb or finger down and move continuously to fly your ship around.
 Tap the screen to jump straight toward that spot.
 To activate Slow mode, tap the Slow button in the top-right corner of the screen; tap the button again to turn off Slow mode.
 (In multi-player games, only one player will be affected by touch screen controls and the other must use a game controller.)